-Image of BAD Front Page
+Image of BAD Newswpaper

 George F. Knox Jr. was the first African American law professor at the University of Arkansas Law School.
 He taught at the University until 1976, when he left to become the first black City Attorney in Miami, Florida.
 (University of Arkansas Libraries, Special Collections, Black Americans for Democracy News, September 24, 1975).